 Take a break from the hustle and bustle of life with a stay at a pet-friendly hotel!
 Here’s a list of the dog-friendly hotel staycations available in Singapore.
 Also, read our review on the Regent Singapore pet staycation.

 Appreciate the beauty of Marina Bay’s modern skyscrapers and waterfront.
-Your pooch is bound to get tired after walking down its long stretch of well-paved boardwalk.
+Your pup is bound to get tired after walking down its long stretch of well-paved boardwalk.
+For a longer walk, explore further to Esplanade, Gardens by the Bay, or the Fullerton and Boat Quay area.

 4. Fly a kite at Marina Barrage